mostafijur-in/ojeel-bs5-wordpress-theme/README.md

-## them.es Starter Theme
+## Ojeel BS5 Theme

-**them.es Starter** is a WordPress Starter Theme built with Bootstrap.
+**Ojeel BS5** is a WordPress Starter Theme built with Bootstrap.
 Please note that the Source files are only recommended for WordPress Developers who are searching for a simple, solid, proved and tested **Bootstrap Starter Theme** to build upon. **_Don't_ expect a ready-to-use WordPress Theme!**

-If you want to see it in action or want to download a customized Theme for free, check out [https://them.es/starter-bootstrap](https://them.es/starter-bootstrap)

 ## What's included?